JeffWeinell/REEs/ArborFiles/README.md

 **Version 4** targets and baits (these are the baits we actually ordered and used for sequence capture; 120nt):

-- Version3-ZeroBaitCoverageLoci.tsv: Version 3 targets removed by Arbor's ultrastringent filtering method; 74 targets were filtered, include 67 short exon fragments and 7 vision loci.
+- Version3-loci-removed_ZeroBaitCoverageLoci.tsv: Version 3 targets removed by Arbor's ultrastringent filtering method; 74 targets were filtered, include 67 short exon fragments and 7 vision loci.
-- Version3-probes-removed.tsv: List of version 3 baits not included in version 4 (n = 5,144), because the maximum number of baits is 20,020 for this kit.
+- Version3-probes-removed_others.tsv: List of version 3 baits not included in version 4 (n = 5,144), because the maximum number of baits is 20,020 for this kit.
-- Version3-Loci-removed.tsv: List of target loci removed (n = 2,189) as a result of removing the baits in Version3-probes-removed.tsv; removed targets included 212 REEs, 1,958 short exon fragments, 10 UCEs, 3 scalation, and 6 vision loci.
+- Version3-loci-removed_others.tsv: List of target loci removed (n = 2,189) as a result of removing the baits in Version3-probes-removed.tsv; removed targets included 212 REEs, 1,958 short exon fragments, 10 UCEs, 3 scalation, and 6 vision loci.
 - Weinell_TargetLoci_Snakes_Final_18April2019.fa: This is the final set of target loci, for which baits were designed.
 - Weinell_FinalProbeSet_20020Probes_7-Oct-2018.fasta: This is the set of baits purchased for sequence capture.
-- Final_SnakeCap_probes_target-coverage.txt: bait coverage table for the final set of target loci.
+- Weinell_Final_SnakeCap_probes_target-coverage.txt: bait coverage table for the final set of target loci.

 Description of Arbor's ultrastringent filtration:
 "...
 About our ultra-stringent filtration: a probe is eliminated from consideration if it is 25% RepeatMasked, or if its closest *Thamnophis* genomic hit is 25% or more soft-masked, or if the probe has multiple strong hybrid sites detected in the *Thamnophis* genome.
 To loosen the stringency we could increase the RM threshold and/or the number of tolerable hot hits in the genome.
 But I would strongly recommend you go with ultra-stringent if it hits sufficient target space for your application." - Arbor